liferay-search/liferay-docs/en/user/articles/110-collaboration/03-sync/02-administering-sync/05-sync-security.markdown

 credentials and uncheck all Sites except the Secret Site.
 Now confirm that Sync downloaded the `secret.txt` file to your new Sync folder.
 Open it and check that it contains the text `classified information`.
 Next, use Sync to connect to your
-@product@ instance with the user that doesn't belong to the Secret Site.
+@sharepoint@ instance with the user that doesn't belong to the Secret Site.
 The file doesn't sync because this user isn't a Site member.

 Now go to Sync Connector Admin and set the Secret Site's default file